Dleyzzex/Dleyzzex/README.md

 ## Summary
 Hi!
 I'm Victor.
 I'm a french and a dev student :computer: at @Epitech Rennes.
-I'm currently student at CSU Long Beach as an internationnal student :airplane:
+I'm currently student at CSU Long Beach as an internationnal student :airplane: :earth_americas:

 ## Experience